Where to Stay in Mexico City

 The Angel of Independence obelisk with a golden angel on top.
 The Sheraton and Sofitel hotels are in the background.

-There’s some spillover from Zona Rosa to the south, with a few bars found in this wedge-shaped neighborhood, across the main Avenida Paseo de la Reforma.
-Largely an office and commerce district, Cuauhtémoc benefits from a lively international dining scene, its restaurants spanning the globe and located mostly along Calle Rio Lerma and the parallel Calle Panuco.
+Not to be confused with Cuauhtémoc, the municipality that includes most of Mexico City’s central neighborhoods (including Centro Histórico, Las Condesa, Roma, and more), Colonia Cuauhtémoc is a trangle-shaped neighborhood directly north of Juárez, south of San Rafael, and east of Bosque de Chapultepec.
+There’s some spillover from Zona Rosa to the south, with a few bars found in this neighborhood, across the main Avenida Paseo de la Reforma.
+Largely an office and commerce district, Colonia Cuauhtémoc benefits from a lively international dining scene, its restaurants spanning the globe and located mostly along Calle Rio Lerma and the parallel Calle Panuco.

 Staying in Coyoacán